 No. By then the connections will have grown and s/he will be thinking the same way as others.
 Once they have grown the connections, students do not usually slip back.

 S/he will need to come for a one-hour lesson twice a week.
-Once a week is good, but twice a week is best for the student.
+Once a week is good, but twice a week is much the best for the student.

 If a student has only one lesson per week, the gap between lessons is too long and some of the learning is lost.
 This is disheartening for the student and they never really get into the swing of things – they get off on the wrong footing.
 If cost is a problem, it is better to save up and take three months of lessons twice a week and see what progress is made, rather than to drag things out over a longer period coming only once a week.
 Twice a week really is a must for the student.

-Founder and Principal Isabel McIntyre holds the Hornsby Diploma in Specific Learning Difficulties (Dyslexia) and is an Associate Member of the Dyslexia Guild.
-Our tutors are not usually qualified teachers, but teaching is not involved – the students draw their learning from the computer.
+Founder Isabel McIntyre holds the Hornsby Diploma in Specific Learning Difficulties (Dyslexia) and is an Associate Member of the Dyslexia Guild.
+Connective Learning tutors are not usually qualified teachers, but teaching is not involved – the students draw their learning from the computer.
 Dyslexic people cannot be taught in the conventional sense, but are very able to learn and absorb knowledge in a supportive situation, where they control the learning process themselves.
-Our tutors are trained in guiding students through the programme and facilitating learning, in a situation that is positive, non-threatening, interesting and rewarding – providing support and guidance, when needed, on a personal level.
+Connective Learning tutors are trained in guiding students through the programme and facilitating learning, in a situation that is positive, non-threatening, interesting and rewarding – providing support and guidance, when needed, on a personal level.

-We always precede our course with an initial reading and spelling assessment, using the SWRT and SWST Reading and Spelling Tests.
-We also look at coloured overlays and whether or not they help the student to see text more clearly.
-This is mainly for the purposes of the Connective Learning programme.
-It helps us to tailor our programme to each student, including determining an appropriate starting point in the programme.
+The Connective Learning course is preceded with an initial reading and spelling screening, using well-known standardised reading and spelling tests that are often used in schools.
+Coloured overlays are also tried, to see whether or not they help the student to see text more clearly.
+This screening is mainly for the purposes of the Connective Learning programme and helps in tailoring the programme to each student’s needs, including determining an appropriate starting point in the programme.

 If you have any further questions and/or would like to visit the centre to see a demonstration of the programme, we should be very pleased to hear from you.